-From 6 April 2016, it is a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP), for licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at their premises and have policies, procedures and control measures to mitigate those risks.
+From 6 April 2016, it is a requirement of tThe Gambling Commission's Licence Conditions and Codes of Practice (LCCP), sets out requirements for licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at their premises and have policies, procedures and control measures to mitigate those risks.
+The codes of practice require licensees to share their risk assessment with Licensing Authorities.